-In this SEA Environmental Report, which is placed on public display alongside the Draft Strategy, the likely environmental effects of the Draft Strategy and the alternatives are predicted and their significance evaluated.
-The provides Environmental Report the Department, stakeholders and the public with understanding the clear of likely а environmental consequences of the Draft Strategy.
+In this SEA Environmental Report, which accompanies the Strategy, the likely environmental effects of the Strategy and the alternatives are predicted and their significance evaluated.
+The Environmental Report provides the Department, stakeholders and the public with a clear understanding of the likely environmental consequences of the Strategy.